Home Sweet Barn: The Guide to Barndominium Design

-The steel of a barndo is non-combustible, which helps protect your home against fire.
+The steel of a barndo is non-combustible, which helps protect your home or metal buildings against fire.
 Steel’s melting point is around 2700 degrees F, but the average building fire temperature is 1000 degrees F and rarely over 1800 degrees.

 Built for Extreme Weather

 Steel barndos are also more resilient than lumber homes against earthquakes, floods, wind, and hurricanes.
-When you pair this framing with Panda’s hurricane impact-rated glass doors, you have a weather-resistant building that will stand the test of time.
+When you pair this metal buildings framing with Panda’s hurricane impact-rated glass doors in your barndominium floor plans, you have a weather-resistant building that will stand the test of time.

 No Match for Termites

 In comparison to a timber frame, steel also has immunity against pests like termites and vermin, in addition to resistance to mold.

 Due to these durability and longevity factors – and the valuation of an average barndo being lower than a conventional build – home insurance premiums are generally lower for these steel structures in a steel building when included in your barndominium floor plans.

 One of the most beautiful aspects of a barn home is the connection of the home to the great outdoors.
 Barndominium floor barn house plans have generous covered patios that are embellished with outdoor kitchens, fireplaces, and comfortable furniture to bask in the glorious outdoors.